 TURKEYFOOT TRAIL – .5 MILE or LUPINE LOOP – .75 MILE

 Explore a 60 acre prairie restoration along these two trails.
 Native grasses and wildflowers are at their best in late summer and early fall.
 Head to the Outwash Overlook for a panoramic view from the highest point in the park.
-This aggregate trail has elevation changes and is in full sun.
+This compact gravel trail has elevation changes and is in full sun.

 PONDSIDE TRAIL – .25 MILE